etais-ee/etais-web/using/self_service.md

 {% include toc.html %}

 ## Overview

-ETAIS self-service portal is a single entry point for provisioning and managing computational and storage resources shared by ETAIS consortium members - UT, TTU, NICPB and HITSA - as well as public cloud providers.
-It is aimed at research groups affiliated with Estonian research and development institutions from both public and private sector.
+ETAIS self-service portal is a single entry point for provisioning and managing computational and storage resources shared by ETAIS consortium members:

+* University of Tartu: High Performance Computing Centre
+* Tallinn University of Technology: TalTech High Performance Computing Centre
+* National Institute of Chemical Physics and Biophysics: Laboratory of High Energy and Computational Physics
+* Estonian Center of Analytical Chemistry

 > Access it at [https://minu.etais.ee](https://minu.etais.ee).